1101yoshiki/gf-project/README.md

 # Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project will help you with your coding efforts.

 ## Available Scripts

-In the project directory, you can run:
+In the project, you can use:

-### `npm start`
+### `Log-in`

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.